19 Super Easy yet Creative Milo Recipes for the Total Milo-Addict

 - The completed bagels can be wrapped in aluminium foil to keep them soft and chewy for a day.

 The drink staple of every Malaysian’s childhood, the cool Milo Dinosaur had to make it on the list.
-The cold beverage is served with a generous scoop of milo powder on top.
-The undissolved powder slips with the liquid, turning into chewy chocolatey bites.
+The cold beverage is served with a generous scoop of Milo powder on top.
+The undissolved powder combines with the liquid to create chewy chocolatey bites.
 For an extra layer of sinfulness, add a scoop of ice-cream to turn your Milo Dinosaur into Milo Godzilla.
 The Peach Kitchen has a quick guide to fixing yourself this classic beverage.

 Recipe by The Peach Kitchen

 - Prepare the ice Milo drink the way you like it, with condensed milk or sugar.